+It will effect a safer and more accessible usage of the land that is meant for all user groups.
 The goal of submitting this proposal is to find a solution to a growing conflict between recreation users and subsistence trappers in a manner that minimizes disruption to subsistence trapping.
 In accordance with its mission statement, The US Forest Service (USFS) is required to manage its lands; to balance the short and long term needs of people and nature by:

-- · Working in collaboration with the communities and our partners; - Providing access to resources and experiences that promote economic, ecological, and social vitality; and - Connecting people to the land and one another
+- Working in collaboration with the communities and our partners. - Providing access to resources and experiences that promote economic, ecological, and social vitality; and - Connecting people to the land and one another

 This issue has a long history locally and is experiencing increased interest as the nature of our community changes.
 Cooper Landing is experiencing a shift to a younger general age population, which lends itself to more family winter outdoor adventures.
-Cooper Landing is also becoming a year-round destination for all-season activities, evidenced by the number of cars at the trailheads in the Summit Lake Area, new year-round businesses like the Brewery and vacation rentals.
-The addition of the Three Bears store and the completion of the new bypass will attract more visitors and increase winter activity in this part of the Kenai Peninsula.
-There are plans for more residential housing, and a recreation area is in the planning phase.
+Cooper Landing is also becoming a year-round destination for all-season activities, evidenced by the number of cars at the trailheads in the Summit Lake Area, new year-round businesses like the Brewery, the anticipated Three Bears store, and vacation rentals.
+The new bypass under construction will bring more visitors and residents to this area.
+Recreational and housing developments are in the planning, which will increase our population density.

-There is a growing interest among local community members in finding a solution that is mutually beneficial and positive for all users.
-In 2015, a survey was done that indicated 83% of the Cooper Landing community wanted trap setbacks as compared to a 2021 survey that indicated 90% wanted trap setbacks.
-The Cooper Landing Safe Trails Committee sent this to every landowner, post office box holder and many businesses in Cooper Landing (total 420) had a 35% return rate.
+There's a growing interest among the local community members to find a solution that is both compromising and positive for all users.
+A 2015 survey showed that 83% wanted setbacks, and a 2021 survey indicated an increase to 90%.
+This was sent by the Cooper Landing Safe Trails Committee to every landowner, post office box holder, and many businesses in Cooper Landing, with a total of 420 recipients, resulting in a 35% return rate.
 The results were overwhelmingly supportive of creating trap setbacks close to highly used public areas.
-An average of 90% with a standard deviation of+/-8, thought that it is necessary and appropriate to have areas where families can ski, skijor, hike, snowshoe, snowmachine, and enjoy winter recreation safely from the possibility of dogs or humans getting injured by a trap.
-The Cooper Landing Community Safe Trails Committee is merely a reflection of what the residents are asking for and reflecting those desires.
+An average of 90% with a standard deviation of +/-8, thought that it is necessary and appropriate to have areas where families can ski, skijor, hike, snowshoe, snowmachine, and enjoy winter recreation safely from the possibility of dogs or humans getting injured by a trap.

-There were many comments on the survey that indicated a half-mile or mile setback would be better; we thought that was excessive and are more interested in protecting core areas near trails that have a more concentrated public use.
+There were many comments on the survey that indicated a half mile or mile setback would be better; we thought that excessive and are more interested in protecting core areas near trails that have a more concentrated public use.
+The Cooper Landing Community Safe Trails Committee is a reflection of what the residents are asking for and a representation of their desires.

-With respect to the Federal Subsistence trappers, our goal was to limit our request to only areas highly used by the public, realizing there is still a vast backcountry for trappers to use.
+With respect to the subsistence trappers, our goal was to limit our request to only areas highly used by the public realizing there is still a vast backcountry for trappers to use.
 Several responses from local trappers indicated support for this regulation change.
 It was a trapper who suggested the 100-yard setback for traps on the Homer trails.